chtzuehlke/SpringBootFargateCloudFormationSample/README.md

 ## FIXMEs

+- CI: Code Build
-- AWS CodeDeploy for Blue/Green deployment (as soon as this is supported for ECS by CloudFormation)
+- CD: AWS CodeDeploy for Blue/Green deployment (as soon as this is supported for ECS by CloudFormation)
-- Security (-group) improvement: access to service only via load balancer
+- Security (-group): service access only via load balancer
 - Load balancer: HTTPS listener
 - Add RDS to sample
 - ...